Hans Krueger: Trial and conviction

 Due in part to Krueger's life in the public eye, he was questioned by the authorities.
-In October 1965 a formal indictment against Krüger was issued by the Dortmund State Prosecutor's Office.
+In 1962, Krueger was rearrested.
+In October 1965 a formal indictment against Krueger was issued by the Dortmund State Prosecutor's Office.
 In 1967 he was put on trial.
 Krueger admitted that he served as the Gestapo Chief in Stanisławów, assuming incorrectly that no Jewish victims were left alive to confront him, until the Polish Countess Karolina Lanckorońska, who had been tortured by the Gestapo at his headquarters but spared execution thanks to family ransom, appeared at his trial.
 Krueger's trial lasted for two years during which he sparked outrage for his anti-Semitic outbursts.
 Another witness against him was William Tannenzapf, one of an estimated 1,500 Jews from Stanisławów who had initially survived the war.

 Krueger was found guilty of multiple crimes and sentenced to life in prison.
 Krueger was never tried for the massacre of Lwów professors, which took place elsewhere.
 Poland's official request for a separate trial was denied by the German prosecution on the grounds that Krueger had already received a life sentence and no extension was possible.
 He was released from prison in 1986 and died two years later, aged 78.